 Night flying

 While formal schooling gives you a foundational understanding, you can hire a personal instructor or enlist in the military for exposure to gain in-depth knowledge and experience.
-Whether you are aiming to become a domestic or international pilot, how to become a pilot with commerce stream, significantly depends on developing practical flight experience.
+Whether you are aiming to become a domestic, international or fighter pilot, your success significantly depends on developing practical flight experience.

 Types of Licenses:

-These licences that validates a pilot’s qualification are issued by the Directorate General of Civil Aviation (DGCA) in India or by the Civil Aviation Authority (CAA) in other countries.
+These licences that validate a pilot’s qualification are issued by the Directorate General of Civil Aviation (DGCA) in India or by the Civil Aviation Authority (CAA) in other countries.
+You can also obtain the license of a Flight Instructor Rating, through which you are allowed to teach other student pilots.

-Once the candidate gains the liscence, they can apply for various airlines.
-The majority of the airlines follows the hiring process, including:
+After getting the CPL and Type Rating, you can apply to various airlines.
+The majority of the airlines follow the typical hiring process, including:

 Aptitude and psychological tests